jgbreault/PinnaclePoints/README.md

     ├── pics/              # Pics used in this README and more └── scientificPapers/  # Relevant scientific papers
 ```

+**Running the Algorithm:**

+- Add your summit_file and candidate_file (defined below) to dataSources/baseDatasets/
+    - My summit_files are too large to include in github without LFS.
+My sources are on the interactive map.
+- Specify your parameters in scripts/parameters.txt (you can use copies from historicalResults/)
+    - summit_file: the base dataset of summits, Must have id, latitude, longitude, and elevation.
+Sort summit_file by elevation.
+    - has_isolation: a boolean, does summit_file include isolation?
+If so the algorithm is faster.
+    - candidate_file: records from summit_file that I want to test as pinnacle points
+    - patch_directory: directory of the pathches used by the algorthm
+    - patch_size: patches are patch_size deg latitude by patch_size deg longitude
+- Run scripts/patchMaker.py to divide summit_file into patches.
+Smaller patch_size is faster but takes more space.
+- Run scripts/pinnaclePointFinder.py to generate the raw pinnacle point result in pinnaclePointsRaw.txt
+    - Only 10,000 line-of-sight tests can be done a day, an API restication
+- Run scripts/pinnaclePointFormatter.py to format and give names to pinnaclePointsRaw.txt, generates pinnaclePoints.txt

 **The path of light between the two farthest points on Earth that can see each other:**